Do you own rental properties?

 If you allow pets, this could be an excellent time to discuss the terms as written in your rental agreement.
 If you have a pet deposit, make sure they are aware that this is a separate deposit and explain to them its purpose.
 Any additional monthly or annual pet fees should be clarified and agreed upon at this time as well.

 It might seem like a simple question, but the answers can be illuminating.
-You don’t want tenants who have a history of being evicted or tenants who didn’t get along well with their neighbors or landlords.
+You don’t want residents who have a history of being evicted or residents who didn’t get along well with their neighbors or landlords.
 These are red flags that can be costly down the road, so you want to ensure the person has good, understandable reasons for moving.

 Research has shown that prior evictions can be indicative of evictions of the future in individuals.
 While extenuating circumstances can make an eviction excusable, it’s still worth finding out the reasoning behind it from the source directly.